SalishSeaCast/salishsea-site/site/bloomcast.rst

 Results
 -------

-The most recent predictions for the first spring diatom bloom in the Strait fo Georgia are available at http://salishsea.eos.ubc.ca/bloomcast/spring_diatoms.html.
+The most recent predictions for the first spring diatom bloom in the Strait of Georgia are available at https://salishsea.eos.ubc.ca/bloomcast/spring_diatoms.html.

 References